 Similarly, in post-menopausal women, it is not unusual for the ovaries to briefly spring back into action and produce ovarian cysts.
 These can be of various types – many of which are benign – and can cause various symptoms.
-However, it is important to realise that if you are a post-menopausal woman, the risk of an ovarian cyst being malignant (ovarian cancer) is significantly greater.
+However, it is important to realise that if you are a post-menopausal woman, the risk of an ovarian cyst being malignant (ovarian cancer

 In pre-menopausal women, the ovaries are active and it is a normal part of their function to produce a number of ovarian cysts each month.
 One cyst becomes larger than the others and at about the mid part of the monthly cycle it releases an egg (ovulation) which enters the fallopian tube and heads towards the uterus (womb).
 This process of ovulation sometimes causes mild pain for around 24-48 hours.
 Following ovulation, the remainder of the cyst disappears at the end of the monthly cycle and, unless the egg becomes fertilised (pregnancy), the process begins again.